The TFile Object (5 min)

 We used Account as the Label and the Parent Object.

 Click on the Settings icon to start configuring your settings.
-Click on the Static Variables tab, here you can see that the same Field & Relationships Objects are set up as static variables.
+Click on the Static Variables tab to see that the same Field & Relationships Objects are set up as static variables.